LauLand/MOO-DrugDesign/README.md

 **Purpose:** To analyze the results from the generative runs, identify the Pareto front, and calculate performance metrics.
 **Instructions:**
 1. Open the notebook.
-2. In the **Configuration** cell, provide the paths to your method's results file and the baseline's results file.
+2. In the **Configuration** cell, provide the paths to the .csv generated at the end of the REINVENT run.
 3. Run all cells.
-4. A plot comparing the Pareto fronts and a CSV of the non-dominated solutions will be saved in `results/`.
+4. A plot comparing the Pareto fronts and a CSV with evaluation metrics will be saved in `results/`.

 ### Step 4: `04_downstream_filtering.ipynb`